Clinicians’ Network Steering Committee Nominations

 Consisting of 15 members, the Steering Committee meets monthly by teleconference and twice a year in person—at the NHCHC headquarters in Nashville, Tennessee, during October, and at the annual National Health Care for the Homeless Conference.

 The Steering Committee is committed to reflecting the diversity of the Health Care for the Homeless field in its composition, including diversity of discipline, race, ethnicity, gender, gender identity, geography, and lived experience of homelessness.
 Candidates must currently be providing hands-on care to people experiencing homelessness.
 Self-nomination is acceptable and encouraged.

 - Any Clinicians’ Network member may nominate candidate(s) for election to the Steering Committee.

-- All candidates must be currently providing hands-on care to people experiencing homelessness.
+- The candidate must be currently providing hands-on care to people experiencing homelessness.

-- Letter of approval from the candidate’s superior giving approval for the candidate’s participation in Steering Committee activities
+- Letter from the candidate’s supervisor giving approval for the candidate’s participation in Steering Committee activities

 - The Membership Committee will prepare a slate of Steering Committee nominees considering the need for diversity of clinical discipline, geographic location, and demography among those candidates who are interested, available, and qualified.

 - The membership will elect network members to the Steering Committee during the annual Clinicians’ Network membership meeting, which is in conjunction with the National Health Care for the Homeless Conference & Policy Symposium.

 - Each Steering Committee member is elected to serve a three-year term.